Ethos

 HOC GIVING

-- July's donations given to: Bur Street Cats of Dubai, Turgwe Hippo Trust, Vegan Land Movement, Born Free Foundation & Roof of Africa School.
+- August donations given to: Bur Street Cats of Dubai, Roof of Africa School, Vegan Land Movement & Liberia Chimpanzee Rescue & Protection.

 - REMEMBER 20% of our monthly profits are donated to conservation causes: Human, Animal & Environmental as a part of our pledge for wellbeing for all life.